apowers313/open-element-template/README.md

 * `npm test` -- uses the [web component tester](https://github.com/Polymer/web-component-tester) to open browsers at SauceLabs and test your element on each of them
 * `npm run demo` -- shows your new element in action
 * `npm run testdebug` -- runs a single pass of the tests using your local copy of Chrome, and keeps Chrome open so that you can see the debug console and refresh to re-run tests
+* `npm run testlocal` -- runs tests in all browsers that are installed on your system
 * `npm run docs` -- generate docs for your components and store them in the ./docs directory
 * `npm run testdocs` -- generate docs for your components, and fire up a webserver and a browser to view them -- great for testing your docs as you are writing them